Dynamic Data Structures for $k$-Nearest Neighbor Queries: Introduction

 In Section~\ref{sec:Fully_Dynamic} we argue that our general query algorithm is the final piece of the puzzle for the fully dynamic case.
-For the Euclidean plane, this allows us to recover the deterministic, worst-case $O(\log^2 n/\log\log n + k)$ query time claimed before~\cite{Chan12-kNN,Liu20}.
-Insertions take amortized $O(\log^{3+\eps}n)$ time, whereas deletions take $O(\log^{5 +\eps}n)$ time.
-We obtain the same query time in case of constant degree algebraic distance functions.
-Updates now take amortized $O(\polylog n)$ expected time (see Section~\ref{sec:fully_dynamic_applications} for the exact bounds).
+For the Euclidean plane, this allows us to recover the deterministic, worst-case $O(\log^2 n/\log\log n + k)$ query time claimed before~\cite{Chan12-kNN}.
+Insertions take amortized $O(\log^{3+\eps}n/\log\log n)$ time, whereas deletions take $O(\log^{5 +\eps}n/\log\log n)$ time.
+We obtain the same query and (expected) update times in case of constant degree algebraic distance functions.

 For the geodesic case there is one final hurdle to take.
-Chan's algorithm uses partition-tree based ``slow'' dynamic $k$-NN query data structure of linear size as one of its subroutines (see Section~\ref{sub:Chan-k-NN} for details).
-Liu uses a similar trick (after appropriately linearizing the distance functions into $\R^c$ for some constant $c$) in his static $k$-NN data structure~\cite{Liu20}.
+Chan's algorithm uses a partition-tree based ``slow'' dynamic $k$-NN query data structure of linear size as one of its subroutines (see Section~\ref{sub:Chan-k-NN} for details).
+Liu uses a similar trick (after appropriately linearizing the distance functions into $\R^c$ for some constant $c$) in their static $k$-NN data structure~\cite{Liu20}.
 Unfortunately, this idea is not applicable in the geodesic setting, as it is unknown if an appropriate (shallow) simplicial partition exists, and the geodesic distance function cannot be linearized into a constant dimensional space (the dimension would need to depend on $m$).
 Instead, we design a simple, shallow-cutting based, alternative ``slow'' dynamic $k$-NN structure, that does extend to the geodesic setting.
-This way, we end up with an efficient (i.e. $O(\polylog(n+m))$ expected updates, $O(\log^2n\log^2m + k\log m)$ queries) fully dynamic $k$-NN data structure.
+This way, we end up with an efficient (i.e. $O(\polylog(n+m))$ expected updates, $O(\log^2n\log^2m + k\log m)$ queries) fully dynamic geodesic $k$-NN data structure.